-# Perfect for Heavy Task
+# Perfect for Heavy Tasks

-Ethernet cable is always best for heavy tasks like gaming, streaming, uploading, and too much downloading big files.
+An Ethernet cable is always best for heavy tasks like gaming, streaming, uploading, and too much downloading big files.
 Considering the above factors, you can easily understand why a Wired connection is better for heavy internet users.

-Because with a slow wireless connection you’ll feel stuck and make yourself exhausted.
+Because with a slow wireless connection, you’ll feel stuck and make yourself exhausted.